ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.node-red/README.md

 * (Apollon77) make sure empty state values do not crash list node

 ### 2.0.2 (2020-12-07)
-* (jwiesel) Updated settings.js, node-red and dependencies to latest version.
+* (jwiesel) Updated settings.js, node-red and dependencies to the latest version.

 ### 2.0.1 (2020-08-08)
-* (jwiesel) Updated settings.js, node-red and dependencies to latest version.
+* (jwiesel) Updated settings.js, node-red and dependencies to the latest version.

 ### 2.0.0 (2020-06-20)
 * (Apollon77) check object and not state to detect if an object exists